ajkerrigan/visidata-plugins/README.md

 * VisiData is a slick tool - [saulpw](https://github.com/saulpw), [anjakefala](https://github.com/anjakefala) and other contributors have done a great job with it.
 * [jsvine](https://github.com/jsvine)'s [intro tutorial](https://jsvine.github.io/intro-to-visidata/) and [plugins repo](https://github.com/jsvine/visidata-plugins) are excellent references.
 * Dask's [s3fs](https://github.com/dask/s3fs/) is a great foundation when you need to squint and pretend S3 is a filesystem.
-* Thanks to [geekscrapy](https://github.com/geekscrapy) for helping to test and improve these plugins.
+* Thanks to [geekscrapy](https://github.com/geekscrapy) and [frosencrantz](https://github.com/frosencrantz) for testing and helping to improve these plugins.